Fire of Zamani: Background and promotion

-Ice Prince first announced the album's title and release timeframe while speaking with Toolz on Ndani TV's The Juice.
+Ice Prince first announced the album's title while speaking with Toolz on Ndani TV's The Juice.
 He said he put everything into the record, working on it as if it were his first.
-Additionally, he claimed to have heard the term "Fire of Zamani" while listening to 2face's album The Unstoppable.
-Originally slated for release on September 9, 2013, Fire of Zamani was meant to honor those who perished in the Jos crisis of 2001.
+Additionally, he claimed to have heard the term "Fire of Zamani" while listening to 2Face's album The Unstoppable.
+Originally slated for release on September 9, 2013, Fire of Zamani was meant to honor people who died in the 2001 Jos riots.
 On October 17, 2013, Ice Prince revealed the album's artwork as a collage consisting of small posters and released the track list four days later.
 Fire of Zamani is available on the Spinlet platform, a digital media library application similar to iTunes.

-Chocolate City held an album launch concert on November 23, 2013, at Eko Hotels and Suites' Expo Hall.
+Chocolate City held an album launch concert on November 23, 2013, at the Eko Hotels and Suites' Expo Hall.
 The concert featured performances from Ice Prince, Chip, M.I Abaga, Don Jazzy, Olamide, Burna Boy, Sunny Neji, Yung L, Ruby, Morell, Jeremiah Gyang, DJ Caise and DJ Edu.
 Ice Prince hosted an album listening session at the Hilton Sandton in Johannesburg in December 2013.
 He gave a detailed account of each song on the album and signed autograph copies of the album for each guest.
 The event was hosted by South African rapper Da L.E.S.